Free Twitter Analytics

 Trendsmap is Another Visual Type of Twitter Analytics Tool

-Trendsmap allows you to view trending hashtags on an interactive map of the world to show that certain hashtags would perform better in some countries rather than others.
+Trendsmap allows you to view trending hashtags on an interactive world map to show that certain hashtags would perform better in some countries.
 It gives you data on the most popular users and keywords in certain areas of the world.

-Trendsmap clearly visualises your most relevant Twitter activity by tracking and mapping the most popular trends.
+Trendsmap visualises your most relevant Twitter activity by tracking and mapping the most popular trends.

 11. TweetDeck